28 Sep 2020

 Developed from scratch, from the TCR drivers’ point of view

-The challenge was on for the Hyundai Motorsport Customer Racing department as the Elantra N TCR was built on an all new platform, which meant everything had to be made from scratch.
+The challenge was on for the Hyundai Motorsport Customer Racing department as the Elantra N TCR was built on an all-new platform, which meant everything had to be made from scratch.
 The car went through vigorous testing, completing 5,000km of testing at circuits around Europe in just 3 months, with the sprint and endurance options being honed in parallel.

 Also, the Customer Racing department sought the advice of several different drivers in the developing stage.
 This includes Gabriele Tarquini, who was instrumental in developing the i30 N TCR among all four of the current i30 N TCR drivers from the WTCR.
-This allowed the team to build a well-rounded package that is suited to both the TCR regulations and customers’ needs, which will surely contribute to the success in the series worldwide.
+This allowed the team to build a well-rounded package that is suited to both the TCR regulations and customers’ needs, which will surely contribute to the success of the series worldwide.

 Let’s hear what our TCR team has to say about the Elantra N TCR:

 I’ve already been able to complete a lot of laps in the car in testing, driving both the sprint and endurance versions, which are being developed together.
 There are lots of small changes which customer teams and drivers will really appreciate, such as improvements in the steering system over the previous cars.
-Clearly the Elantra N TCR is much bigger, but with enhanced handling, behind the wheel you cannot notice the difference.
+Clearly, the Elantra N TCR is much bigger, but with enhanced handling, behind the wheel, you cannot notice the difference.

-After three months of testing and development work I am very happy to finally be able to reveal the Elantra N TCR to the world.
+After three months of testing and development work, I am very happy to finally be able to reveal the Elantra N TCR to the world.
 Staging the first public showing of the car in China shows our global plans for the cars to strengthen Hyundai Motorsport’s in race series around the world.
 We have already made great progress in developing the chassis with a number of different drivers to create a strong overall package for our customers to allow the Elantra N TCR to continue the success of Hyundai Motorsport Customer Racing in TCR competition.